 You’ve just shaved two hours off repetitive tasks, bringing your new time spent to four hours per day.

 See how this can stack up?

-Now that we’ve laid the foundation, let’s get to those top three tips we promised you.
+Now that we’ve laid the foundation let’s get to the top three promised tips.

 1. Outline your business management operations